Sumerian language: Passive voice

 A different construction has been posited and labelled "Sumerian passive voice" by a significant number of scholars.
 According to them, too, a passive is formed by removing the ergative participant and the verbal marker that agrees with it, but the verb is not inflected as an intransitive one: instead, it has a personal prefix, which refers to the "logical object": {e i-b-řu} or {e ba-b-řu} "the house is being built".
 The stem is always ḫamṭu.
 Some consider this construction to have only the function and meaning of a marû form', while others consider the tense-aspect opposition to be neutralized in it.
 The personal prefix is nearly always -b- in identified cases; views differ on whether it agrees in gender with an animate logical object, appearing as -n-, or whether it remains -b-.
 Critics have argued that most alleged examples of the construction are actually instances of the pre-stem personal prefix referring to the directive participant in an intransitive verb, at least before the Old Babylonian period.
 Pascal Attinger considers it plausible that the original construction was indeed a directive one, whereas its new passive function as described by him arose via a reinterpretation in the Old Babylonian period; Walther Sallaberger, on the contrary, believes this kind of passive to be characteristic of Neo-Sumerian and to have been lost in Old Babylonian.
 A further possibility is that at least some of these cases actually have an impersonal 3rd person inanimate subject: "'it' has / they have built the house".

 Causative construction

-Sumerian doesn't have dedicated causative morphology.
+Sumerian does not have dedicated causative morphology.
 Causativity is expressed syntactically in two ways, depending on the transitivity of the verb.